Ngz91/dotfiles/README.md

 <img src=https://raw.githubusercontent.com/Ngz91/dotfiles/master/gifs/jetstream-sam-mgr.gif width="500" height="280" />
 </div>

 Congratz, by now you should have a riced Arch linux enviroment.
-Configuring Linux is very time consuming and takes a lot of patience to deal with errors, but in the end it's very satisfying to see the end product and knowing that with less than 2gb of ram you can have a browser spotify and nvim open instead of having 4gb+ ram usage while idle and not only that but you are entitle to say "I use Arch linux btw" to every person you talk to.
+Configuring Linux is very time consuming and takes a lot of patience to deal with errors, but in the end it's very satisfying to see the end product and knowing that with less than 2gb of ram you can have a browser spotify and nvim open instead of having 4gb+ ram usage while idle and not only that but you are entitled to say "I use Arch linux btw" to every person you talk to.

 Hope this guide helped you in your process.
 If you have found anything that's not clear or wrong please let me know, I'll be updating it every now and then.